OpenBankProject/OBP-JVM/README.md

 The third argument, of type **Encode** is used to encode the response.

-Every request is implemented by `com.tesobe.obp.transport.spi.MockResponder` used to test the **AbstractResonder**.
+Every request is implemented by `com.tesobe.obp.transport.spi.MockReceiver` used to test the **AbstractResonder**.
 The Demo gives a more complete example: `com.tesobe.obp.demo.south.DemoData`.
 A third test worth looking at because it implements the **North** and **South** sides is: `com.tesobe.obp.transport.spi.ConnectorTest`.

-To get you started, you may use `com.tesobe.obp.transport.spi.DefaultResponder`.
+To get you started, you may use `com.tesobe.obp.transport.spi.DefaultReceiver`.
-It has a no-op implementation of every method in AbstractResponder.
+It has a no-op implementation of every method in AbstractReceiver.

 ### Implementing the North